himakoppu/helloworld/README.md

 ## Application Installation

 ### Install initial python dependencies
-Skip this step if you already have Python 3 and virtualenv on your machine.
+Jump to 'Install application requirements' if you already have Python 3 and virtualenv on your machine.

 ##### For Linux users:
 Run below commands, use 'sudo' as required.